 Milestone Officer PFH By when 23 Travellers - approve detailed Travellers service plan.
 Tim Wetherfield Leader Q2 06 Service plan has been produced and discussed by Cabinet in June 2006 as part of discussion on Performance Plan.
 24 Transformation Project - appointments to revised first two tiers.
 Greg Harlock Leader Q4 06 The new two person top tier was in place from July 1 st .
-The 2 nd tier appointments will be in place by Dec 06. \odot Completion of Business Process Reviews.
+The 2 nd tier appointments will be in place by Dec 06.
+Completion of Business Process Reviews.
 Greg Harlock Leader Q2 07 25 The original Transformation project plan assumed a one-year timescale.
-Gooff Bridgeman, the project manager, started with us Gershon: Ensure implementation of £415,000 efficiency savings in 2006/07 and identify a similar level of savings for 2007/08.
-Tim Wetherfield RSI&CS Q1 07 26 27 Publication of second Community Strategy Simon McIntosh CS&CP Q1 07 21 Consultation well underway, with report from consultants on residents' priorities and findings on Quality of Life survey.
+Geoff Bridgeman, the project manager, started with in early July and is on a 12-month contract.
+It is possible that things might take a little longer, though.
+Making processes more effective is well worth doing and it's important to take the time needed to get it right.
+Geoff Bridgeman is working on a project plan and timetable.
+We are keen that staff can comment on the draft plan and can get involved in the BPR process.
+Gershon: Ensure implementation of £415,000 efficiency savings in 2006/07 and identify a similar level of savings for 2007/08.
+Tim Wetherfield RSI&CS Q1 07 26 27 Publication of second Community Strategy Simon McIntosh CS&CP Q1 07 27 Consultation well underway, with report from consultants on residents' priorities and findings on Quality of Life survey.
 On target.